CORPORATE GOVERNANCE REPORT

 All directors are subject to re-election intervals as prescribed in the Company’s Articles of Association.
 At each Annual General Meeting one-third of the Directors who are subject to retirement by rotation, shall retire from office.
 They can then offer themselves for re-election.

 On appointment, each director receives a letter of appointment from the Company.
-The Non- Executive Directors will receive a fee for their services as a director which is approved by the Board, being mindful of the time commitment and responsibilities of their roles and of current market rates for comparable organisations and appointments.
+The Directors will receive a fee for their services as a director which is approved by the Board, being mindful of the time commitment and responsibilities of their roles and of current market rates for comparable organisations and appointments.
 The non-executive Directors are reimbursed for travelling and other incidental expenses incurred on Company business.

 - Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 The Board considers the current balance of sector, financial and public market skills and experience which it embodies is appropriate for the size and stage of development of the Company and that the Board has the skills and requisite experience necessary to execute the Company’s strategy and discharge its fiduciary duties effectively.
+The experience and knowledge of each of the Directors gives them the ability to constructively challenge the strategy and execute performance.
+The Board is committed to ensuring diversity of skill and experience.

 Details of the current Board of Directors’ biographies are as follows:

-David Horgan, Managing Director
+David Horgan, Chairman

-David Horgan has over 20 years’ experience in oil and gas and resources projects in Latin America, Africa and the Middle East through a number of AIM listed companies including Clontarf Energy, Petrel Resources and Pan Andean Resources.
+David Horgan has over 20 years’ experience in oil and gas and resources projects in Latin America, Africa and the Middle East through a number of AIM listed companies including Clontarf Energy and Pan Andean Resources.
 He previously worked at Kenmare where he raised finance, captured the premium graphite worldwide market and evaluated investment opportunities.
 Prior to that he worked with Boston Consulting Group internationally for seven years.
 He holds a first class law degree from Cambridge and an MBA with distinction from the Harvard Business School.

 All Directors have access to the Company Secretary who is responsible for ensuring that Board procedures and applicable rules and regulations are observed.